 Sync Intune Policies

 The device check-in process might not begin immediately.
-If you’re testing this policy on a test device, you can manually kickstart Intune sync either from the device itself or remotely through the Intune admin center.
+If you’re testing this policy on a test device, you can manually kickstart Intune sync from the device itself or remotely through the Intune admin center.

 Alternatively, you can use PowerShell to force the Intune sync on Windows devices.
-Another way to trigger the Intune device check-in process is by restarting the device.
+Restarting the device is another way to trigger the Intune device check-in process.

 Once the deployment process is completed, you can confirm the deployment on one of the target devices by following these steps:

-- Go to Finder App > Go > Go to Folder..
+- Go to Finder App > Go > Go to Folder.

 - Search for /library/fonts path.